gordonwatts/seattlesnowmass2021.github.io/pages/meetings.md

 ## Campus

-*Construction note: There is a closure Stevens Way due to construction, so there is no access to Lot N22 from NE.*
+*Construction note: There is a closure along Stevens Way due to construction, so there is no access to Lot N22 from NE.*

 The meeting will take place on the University of Washington's Seattle campus.
 Located just north of downtown Seattle.
 Here are some quick resources for getting around: